 Designed for use with the Draper submersible water pumps featured here.

 This High capacity 10m discharge hose is compatible with submersible pumps when running the hose over the surface and can be purchased with the pump.

 If the discharge hose is to be laid under the surface.

-You will need a reinformed Flexible Hose and connecter that matches the pump outlet,
+You will need a reinforced Flexible Hose and connector that matches the pump outlet,

 Hose clips and connector to join additional lengths of hose if required.
 The hose will need to be long enough to run from the pump to the discharge area.